broothie/quine-commit/comment.md

 # Welcome to the Quine Commit!

-This commit represents the output of an attempt to generate a commit where the commit message is the short SHA of the commit itself. **Go ahead -- click on the commit message.**
+This commit represents the output of an attempt to generate a commit where the ***commit message is the short SHA of the commit itself***.

+Go ahead: click on the commit message.

 ## How it went down